shaikaymaan18-sketch/Shaik/docs/Debug.md

 - `process handle SIGURG --stop false --pass true`.

 LLDB mimics GDB for many of its commands and many of the expressions in the cheatsheet above should also work on LLDB, however for more information, read [the man page](https://lldb.llvm.org/man/lldb.html).

+### Debugging NCE (WinDbg)

+On Windows on ARM64, whilst LLDB *can* be used, it is generally very slow due to it being an emulated x64 process, and it is preferred to use [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).

+`.pdb` files for WinDbg can be generated with the following CMake flags on `Debug` and `RelWithDebInfo` builds.
+- `-DCMAKE_CXX_FLAGS="-gcodeview" -DCMAKE_C_FLAGS="-gcodeview" -DCMAKE_EXE_LINKER_FLAGS="-Wl,--pdb="`.

+Similarly to LLDB, C++ expressions and certain debug commands in WinDbg will fail to execute and should be avoided.

 # RenderDoc